SecZetta/integrations/iam/README.md

 In order for the IAM system to begin pulling SecZetta's profile data on a regular basis some type of connector/collector/aggregator will need to be created on the IAM side.
 Most modern IAM vendors will have a generic REST API connector that allows you to call the `/profiles` endpoint as mentioned [above](#using-seczettas-api).

-When creating this connector be sure to utilze what most systems call paging
+When creating this connector be sure to utilze what most systems call paging.
+This means the connector supports making the mulitple calls as described above.
+Check with your IAM documentation on how that specific API Connectors works and how to implement paging within that connector.